UKy-GIS/uky-gis.github.io/README.md

 # uky-gis.github.io

 Welcome to mapping and GIS (geographic information systems) in the [Department of Geography](https://geography.as.uky.edu/) at the University of Kentucky.
-This repository showcases opportunities and successes that students have at the University learning map making and GIS.
+This repository showcases opportunities and successes that students have at the University to learn map making and GIS.

 ## Table of Contents